dwave-examples/tour-planning/README.md

 and to other soft constraints, you can express the relative importance of such constraints.

+This example enables you to set hard or soft constraints on the tour's cost, its duration, and the steepest leg one can cycle.
+The CQM has hard constraints that ensure a single mode of locomotion is selected for each leg and prevent driving on legs with toll booths.

 ## Installation

 This example can be run in the Leap IDE by accessing the following URL: